SBB Ce 6/8 II: Main circuit

 The tap changers were located on both sides of the transformer.
 They were separated from the driver's cabs only by sheet metal partitions.
-The locomotive crew therefore didn't exactly have the quietest workplace.
+The locomotive crew therefore did not exactly have the quietest workplace.

 Locomotives 14251–14255 and 14258–14260 had roller switches similar to the test locomotive Fb 2x2/3 11301.
 They were driven by electric servomotors.
 Operation was via a control panel or a small, vertical handwheel on the driver's cab.

 The roller switch was cumbersome, so locomotives 14256, 14257, and 14261–14283 were fitted with electrically operated lever switches.
 On locomotives 14261–14265, each lever switch had a servomotor.
 Locomotives 14266–14283 had only one servomotor, as the two step switches were mechanically connected.
 Operation was via a horizontal handwheel on the driver's cab.
 This allowed 20 steps (14261–14265) or 23 steps (14266–14283) to be switched.

 A completely different concept was chosen for locomotives 14256 and 14257.
 Here, too, the two step switches were mechanically coupled.
 Switching on and off in stages was done with a huge, vertical handwheel on the driver's cab.
 Only for switching to zero was there a small lever on the driver's cab that activated a servo motor.
 Operating these two machines was quite a physical effort.